Austro-Hungarian Weapons - Roth Steyr Pistols

 to fire the cartridge.
 This mechanism, very similar to the Roth-Sauer pattern, is said to have demanded by the cavalry; demanding a conscious effort to fire, it guards against a skittish horse jolting a conventional cocked hammer out of

 engagement with the sear.
 The Roth-Steyr was never marketed commercially.
 The place of manufacture is marked on top of the barrel.

 The 8x19mm cartridge was very powerful, with ball ammo it penetrated a 260mm (10") thick fir at a distance of 25m

 Most Roth-Steyrs (including those made in Hungary) carry a 'W-n' military proof mark, applied by the Austrian government arsenal in Wiener-Neustadt, together with the Hapsburg eagle.

-Some of the Roth-Steyrs were reissued after WW1.
+Some of the Roth-Steyrs were reissued after WW1 in Austria.
 Pistols reissued before 1926 received a 2nd Wn date.